nobarinikan/CS412_Course_Project/README.md

   * Interpretation:
     ** MSE: Overall, the model exhibits moderate MSE values, suggesting room for improvement in fit.
 The test MSE is slightly lower than the train MSE, which could be due to noise in the training set or potential underfitting.
     ** R-squared: The R-squared values, especially on the test set, are relatively low, indicating that the model explains only a small portion of the variance in the target variable.
+  * Evaluation Results of NN-Model:
+  ***MSE (Mean Squared Error):

+  MSE for the test set is 255.03, which is a relatively high value implying that the model's predictions deviate more from the actual values.
+The model has a poor performance on unseen data.

+  ***R2 (R-Squared):

+  R2 for the test set is -1.27, which is a negative number, implies that the model performs poorly on the unseen data, and the predictions are even worse than the simple mean.

+  There is a possible overfitting problem with the model.
+In order to improve the model's performance on the test set, techniques such as cross-validation, or hyperparamater tuning can be applied.
+Yet, the major problem with our models is that the features are not that correlated or explanatory with the "grade".

   * Evaluation Results of Random Forest Algorithm:
   ***Model evaluation involves Mean Squared Error (MSE) and R-Squared (R2) metrics, assessing prediction accuracy and the variance explained by the model, respectively.
 These metrics provide a clear indication of the model's predictive ability on both training and test data, ensuring a balanced and thorough evaluation of the Random Forest algorithm in the project.
 The results of the evaluation metrics for Random Forest algorithm are the following: